JetteReeg/IBCgrassGUI/README.md

 		R needs to be set as environmental variable (see Manual for further details).
 		Following R packages will be installed during the set up process: RGtk2, RGtk2Extras, data.table, reshape2, foreach, doParallel, ggplot2 and ggthemes.

 GTK		The R package RGtk2 depends on gtk.
-The installation of RGtk2 led to errors under Mac.
+The GUI tries to install gtk automatically on windows.
+If this fails, the GUI will not open and the user need to install gtk by hand.
+Under Mac operating systems, the installation of RGtk2 led to errors.
 In that case, GTK needs to be installed by hand.

 G++ compiler	e.g. MinGW (http://www.mingw.org/wiki/Getting_Started)